State Sex Education Policies and Requirements at a Glance

 - Curriculum must stress abstinence.

-- Curriculum must include instruction on sexual orientation and gender identity and expression.
+- Curriculum is required, according to health standards, to include instruction on sexual orientation and gender identity.

 - Parents must be notified of sex education classes and may view the curriculum by submitting a written request.
 Students may be removed from instruction by written notification from the parent to the principal.
 This is referred to as an “opt-out” policy.